apache/activemq-artemis/docs/user-manual/en/message-grouping.md

 concurrently.
 But since the message groups are ordered the messages in each group cannot be consumed concurrently which defeats the purpose of horizontal scaling.

+**Clustered grouping is not recommended** for these reasons.

-If you've evaluated your overall use-case with these design caveats in mind and determined that clustered grouping is still viable read on for all the configuration details and best practices.
+However, if you've evaluated your overall use-case with these design caveats in mind and have determined that clustered grouping is still viable then read on for all the configuration details and best practices.

 ### Clustered Grouping Configuration